LasalJayawardena/RGU-Deep-Learning-CW2/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT "MIT License")

-This project was taken in order to experience the best fitting deep learning algorithm for the Fashion-MNIST dataset.
+This project was done to choose the two best fitting deep learning algorithm for the Fashion-MNIST dataset.
 In this experiment we are looking around in to 30 different CNN models.

 ## Technologies